Call Now 866.523.4167

 • a wrongful death claim if your loved one dies from elder abuse or neglect while in long-term care.

 Suspect Elder Long-term Care Neglect or Abuse?
-Contact Begum Law Group Injury Lawyers
+Contact The Law Giant, Personal Injury & Accident Lawyers

 The elderly deserve respect, compassion, and quality care that is free from abuse and neglect.
 If you or a loved one is experiencing harm in a long-term care setting, whether home care or in an assisted living facility or elder care day program, let us help.
 First, we’ll work to get you safe and receiving proper care and then we will fight for compensation for any injuries caused.